Sikh medicine practitioner shot dead in Peshawar | Law-Order

 - Pakistan

-A Sikh ‘hakeem’ (Unani medicine practitioner) was shot dead by unidentified gunmen on Thursday in Pakistan's northwestern city of Peshawar, police said.
+A well-known Sikh 'hakeem' (Unani medicine practitioner) was shot dead by unidentified gunmen inside his clinic on Thursday in Pakistan's northwestern city of Peshawar, police said.

 The killers managed to escape from the crime scene.